 Figuring out how to honor Veterans Day is hard for me.
 Each year, I puzzle over the best way to express my gratitude to the people who have served so that I don't have to.

 I'm willing to bet that I'm not the only one who worries over this.
-That's why I teamed up with our editor-in-chief Jacey this yet to put together a list of great ideas for thanking the veterans we come across both on Veterans Day and beyond.
+Here's a few ideas for thanking the veterans we come across both on Veterans Day and beyond.

 8. Change your Facebook page to feature a favorite veteran--even if your vet is great great uncle Felix who you never met who served in WWI, run with it.